Alimadcorp/besideu/README.md

 ### NextJS App API

 This app will work on the app router, and will expose many API methods to allow users to perform operations.
-We will store only the Geohash of all the users in the server, and use that to find neighboring users.
+We will store only a custom privacy-preserving hash of the location of all the users in the server, and use that to find neighboring users.
 We can use the exact location only when a `meetup` is requested.

 **Base URL**: `https://api.besideu.alimad.co`